 ‘The Pawnbroker’ - 1964 - Dir.
 Sidney Lumet

-When Nazerman’s kindly employee Rodriguez points to the Nazi-given tattoo on his arm, he asks “Is that some kind of secret club… how do I join?”
+When Nazerman’s kindly employee Rodriguez points to the Nazi-given tattoo on his arm, he asks, “Is that some kind of secret club… how do I join?”
 The deeply introverted Nazerman responds, “What you do to join?
 You learn to walk on water.”

-This is a deeply moving picture and truly fine character study of Nazerman and to a lesser degree his employee Rodriguez.
-The study of a man who’d built walls around his pain so high and vast that he’d sacrificed the essence of his own humanity.
-To feel, is to feel pain.
+This is a deeply moving picture and a truly fine character study of Nazerman, and to a lesser extent, Rodriguez.
+A study of a man who built walls around his pain so high and vast that he sacrificed the essence of his own humanity.
+To feel is to feel pain.
 To love is to remember death.
-To die… is a blessing.
-This is the world Lumet and the writers Morton S. Fine and David Friedkin have created for poor Nazerman.
+To die is a blessing.This is the world Lumet and writers Morton S. Fine and David Friedkin have created for poor Nazerman.

 “I was in Auschwitz too.
 I came out alive, and you came out dead.”